Applying for Life Insurance as a Pilot in Canada

 Originally Published: February 4, 2022

-Your profession as a pilot will be a consideration when applying for a life insurance policy.
-Life insurance companies consider your occupation as a pilot due to the high volumes of tragedies that occur every year.
+When applying for a life insurance policy, your profession as a pilot will be a consideration.
+Life insurance companies consider your occupation as a pilot because of the high volumes of tragedies that occur every year.
 However, amongst the risks associated with applying for life insurance, aviation ranks pretty low.
 That being said, every life insurance company has its own policies in place and being a pilot may cause higher premiums and risk your approval.

 Many pilots fear they will have a more difficult time obtaining reasonably priced life insurance due to their occupation or pastime.
 If your health and family history are good, along with other variables, getting insurance shouldn’t be too much of a problem, whether you fly a private single-engine plane or a huge commercial plane.
 A common question we receive is “Can I get life insurance if I am a pilot?”